Brandon Sanderson: Early life

+Education

 After completing his missionary service, Sanderson returned to BYU and changed his major to English literature.
 While an undergraduate, Sanderson took a job as a night auditor at a local hotel in Provo, Utah, as it allowed him to write while working.
-One of Sanderson's roommates at BYU was Ken Jennings, who nearly ten years later became famous during his 74-game win streak on the American game show Jeopardy!.
-Sanderson graduated from BYU in 2000 with a Bachelor of Arts.
+One of Sanderson's roommates at BYU was Ken Jennings, who nearly ten years later became famous during his 74-game win streak on the game show Jeopardy!.
+Sanderson's honors thesis, Dragonsteel, was the first in BYU's history to be rebound as it was being read so frequently by students at the university library.
+He graduated in 2000 with a Bachelor of Arts.
 He continued on as a graduate student, receiving an M.A. in English with an emphasis in creative writing in 2004.
-While at BYU, Sanderson was on the staff of Leading Edge, a semi-professional speculative fiction magazine published by the university, and served as its editor-in-chief for one year.
+While at BYU, Sanderson was on the staff of Leading Edge, a semi-professional speculative fiction magazine published by the university, and served as its editor-in-chief during 2001.

+Adult life

-In 2006, Sanderson married Emily Bushman, an English, Spanish, and ESL teacher and fellow BYU alumna who later became his business manager.
+In 2006, Sanderson married Emily Bushman, an English, Spanish, and ESL teacher and fellow BYU alumna; Emily later became his business manager.
 They have three sons and reside in American Fork, Utah.

 Career

 Early writing career

-Sanderson wrote consistently throughout his undergraduate and graduate studies, and by 2003 he had written twelve novels, though no publisher had accepted any of them for publication.
+Sanderson wrote consistently throughout his undergraduate and graduate studies; by 2003, he had written twelve novels, though no publisher had accepted any of them for publication.
 While in the middle of a graduate program at BYU, he was contacted by Tor Books editor Moshe Feder, who wanted to acquire one of his books.
 Sanderson had submitted the manuscript of his sixth novel, Elantris, a year and a half earlier.
 Elantris was published by Tor Books on April 21, 2005, to generally positive reviews.
 This was followed in 2006 by Mistborn: The Final Empire, the first book in his Mistborn fantasy trilogy, in which "allomancers"—people with the ability to 'burn' metals and alloys after ingesting them—gain enhanced senses and control over powerful supernatural forces.

 He published the second book of the Mistborn series The Well of Ascension in 2007.
 Later that year, Sanderson published the children's novel Alcatraz Versus the Evil Librarians, about a boy named Alcatraz with a talent for breaking things.
 Alcatraz confronts a group of evil librarians who are bent on taking over the world.
 The first of his "laws of magic" were first published in 2007, with the second and third published in 2012 and 2013 (respectively).
 In 2008, the third and final book in the Mistborn trilogy was published, titled The Hero of Ages, as well as the second book in the Alcatraz series, titled Alcatraz Versus the Scrivener's Bones.
 That same year, he started the podcast Writing Excuses with Howard Tayler and Dan Wells.